Whatever Happened To Amber After Shark Tank?

 Where are Bill Shuey and Kyle Byrd now?

 Since appearing on "Shark Tank," Bill Shuey appears to have retreated from the public eye as much as possible, with no online presence save for an empty Instagram account.
-It seems as though he has yet to try his hand at entrepreneurship or inventing, and has instead found steady employment working in the sales department of a family-owned home improvement company.
+It seems as though he has yet to try his hand again at entrepreneurship or inventing, and has instead found steady employment working in the sales department of a family-owned home improvement company.

 Kyle Byrd has had a litany of career transitions since "Shark Tank."
 The month their episode premiered, he began a brief stint as an instructor at the now-defunct TechShop chain of workshop stores before taking a job as a product designer for the tech company Resonate.
 After a year, he began working in various senior positions at the software company AgileCraft, which was later acquired by the behemoth Atlassian.

-In 2022, he co-founded The Uncertainty Project, a business strategy resource website and collective that provides models that, ideally, help companies manage their business even when facing unique challenges.
+In 2022, he co-founded The Uncertainty Project, a business strategy resource website and collective which provides models that, ideally, help companies manage their business even when facing unique challenges.
 That same year, he also became head of product at Dotwork, which specializes in strategy operations.
 Ironically, Byrd also currently finds himself on the other side of the Tank, as a limited partner for the investment firm Adventure Fund.